cewi/excel/README.md

 # cewi/excel plugin for CakePHP

+## Pease note that this Plugin was written for an now outdated and no longer supported Version of Cakephp.
+It will get no updates.
+Use it on your own risk.
+You have benn warned!

 The plugin is based on the work of [dakota] (https://github.com/dakota/CakeExcel) and uses [PHPExcel](https://github.com/PHPOffice/PHPExcel) for the excel-related functionality.